Deploy a real-time API service#

 When choosing an infrastructure in the previous step, you may have seen pre-configured lifecycle stages.
 An instance admin can modify these stages as desired, so your options may be different depending on the complexity of your organization’s deployment strategy.

-Let’s imagine we have another stage of deployment infrastructure, and all tests on the first deployment infrastructure were successful.
-We now are ready to copy the existing deployment to a new pool of API nodes.
+Let’s imagine your organization uses another stage of deployment infrastructure, and all tests on the first deployment infrastructure were successful.
+You’re now ready to copy the existing deployment to a new pool of API nodes.

 Still within the Status tab of the API service, click Actions > Copy this deployment at the top right.